huangy6/beat_pd/README.md

 ## Pipeline in detail

+_The following section is outdated, written prior to implementing the Snakemake-based pipeline.
+In the near future we will be updating the sections below to reflect the new pipeline infrastructure._

 The test set predictions can be regenerated using our pre-trained models following the directions in the [last section](#predict-test-data) below and downloading the extracted feature representations from [here](https://www.dropbox.com/sh/slpl7qe7n3t253a/AACwxKIjZsQlKzDrFyPDPvTsa?dl=0).

 ### Preconditions